 - Organize an event such as an artist demonstration, book signing or other small project that will be hosted every day of the crawl.

-- Prepare a Site Raffle Prize in the value of $50, which will be displayed prominently at the site during the Fiber Crawl.
-Sites will provide raffle tickets, organize the drawing and contact the winners after the Fiber Crawl.
+- Prepare a site raffle prize in the value of $50.00, which will be displayed prominently at the site during the Fiber Crawl.
+Sites will provide raffle tickets, organize the drawing, provide EVFAC with the winner's names and contact the winners after the Fiber Crawl.

-- Solicit deals and discounts with local suppliers and businesses, (10% off a meal, free appetizer, free samples) that will be offered to participants of the Fiber Crawl.
-The businesses do not have to provide coupons, but can also accept the Fiber Crawl Passport as eligibility of the negotiated deal.
+- Solicit deals and discounts in writing from local suppliers and businesses, for example: 10% off a meal, free appetizers, free samples etc. these deals and discounts will be offered to the participants of the Fiber Crawl.
+The businesses do not have to provide coupons, but could accept the Fiber Crawl passport as eligibility of the negotiated deal.

-- Advertise the Fiber Crawl on their website, through their mailing list and promote the event on any form of social media.
+- Advertise the Fiber Crawl on their website, through mailing lists and promote the event on any form of social media.

 - Sites will be responsible for distributing their allotted passports.
-Sites should be able to print additional passports if necessary that will be available on the event website.
+Sites will need to be able to print out any additional passports if required, these will be available on the event website.

 - Sites will record statistical information on participation and sales during the crawl.
-After the crawl, sites will submit statistical information to EVFAC.
-This form will be provided to the site before the Fiber Crawl.
+After the crawl sites will submit this statistical information in a timely manner to EVFAC.
+The forrn in order to do this will be provided to the site before the Fiber Crawl begins.

 What are EVFAC's responsibilities?
 As the main organizer of the New Mexico Fiber Crawl, EVFAC will:

-- Design and develop promotional postcard and posters.
-Each site will obtain a package of materials that can be distributed at the site prior to the event.
+Design and develop promotional postcards and posters.
+Each site will obtain a package of materials that can be distributed at the site prior to the event

-- Place ads in regional publication, and include information about the Fiber Crawl in EVFAC’s electronic newsletter.
-Reach Facebook target audience through frequent posts.
+Place ads in regional publications, include information about the Fiber Crawl in EVFAC's electronic newsletter and reach Facebook target audience though frequent posts.

-- Provide each site with 20 passports, one stamp and an electronic Fiber Crawl logo.
+Provide each site with 20 passports, stickers and an electronic Fiber Crawl logo.